 Stage 1: 3-day Workshop in Israel

 The project began with a 3-day intensive workshop for students in Israel during winter break (January 3-5, 2019).
 These students were chosen by Yavneh and OU-JLIC staff over the course of the fall semester from a pool of students already planning to be in Israel over winter break.
-At the end of the workshop, staff and students will discussed launching chaburot on campuses in North America.
+At the end of the workshop, staff and students discussed launching chaburot on campuses in North America.
 Staff and students decided that it is appropriate to move forward, and the project is moving to stage 2.

 Stage 2: Pilot Campus Chaburot

-We will pilot campus chaburot on 2-4 campuses, involving the strongest, most motivated students.
-The students and prayer groups will be guided by Rav Zinger’s staff and curriculum of non-hierarchy, intentional listening, text learning, group creativity and developing one’s religious intelligence.
+We began pilot chaburot on 2-4 campuses, involving the strongest, most motivated students.
+The students and prayer groups will be guided by Rav Singer’s staff and curriculum of non-hierarchy, intentional listening, text learning, group creativity and developing one’s religious intelligence.
 The student leaders will learn how to run and build tefilla chaburot on their campuses, with the goal of including 15-20 total students on each campus.
 Each campus chabura will engage in weekly text study and tefilla workshops, guided by one of the Renewal Beit Midrash’s manchim (facilitators).
 This will include one in-person workshop in America with the facilitator.
 All Renewal Beit Midrash material (including texts and video) will be translated into English and made available to the students.

 Stage 3: Synagogue Communities Pilot

 After careful assessment of the campus pilot, the project can be piloted at synagogues in North America.
 Each synagogue will form a tefillah chabura of 20-25 people.
 The tefillah chaburot will work with a facilitator from Israel, including 4 in-person visits to the synagogue per year, one of the visits being with Rav Zinger.